Audit & Verification

 Step 2 - Produce a dump

-pnpm vault:dump is the one component that touches Postgres.
-It writes a self-contained set of NDJSON files the verifier consumes.
-Run it on the Server (or anywhere with DATABASE_URL reach), then hand the directory to the auditor.
+scripts/vault-dump.sh - from the agledger-ai/install repository - is the one component that touches Postgres.
+It runs the dump tool that already ships inside the Server image (no source checkout, Node.js, or pnpm on the host), writing a self-contained set of NDJSON files the verifier consumes.
+Run it against a live install, then hand the directory to the auditor.

 {